WETM-TV: WETM2

 WETM's second subchannel has its roots in W30AA, a translator of PBS member station WSKG-TV in Binghamton.
 That station closed down the translator in 2003 after concluding the expenses required to operate W30AA were not justified by its limited viewership base.
 WSKG subsequently sold the W30AA license to Clear Channel, which brought it back on-the-air in September 2004 as UPN affiliate WTTX-LP (identified on-air as "UPN 30").
 At this point, it began to be seen through a simulcast on WETM-TV's second digital subchannel, since its analog broadcasting radius was very limited.
-It replaced WPIX of New York City on local cable systems.
+It replaced WWOR-TV of New York City on local cable systems.

 With the September 2006 merger of UPN and The WB to form The CW, WTTX competed to become the area's affiliate.
 Ultimately, this went to cable-only WB 100+ station "WBE", which was operated by rival ABC affiliate WENY-TV.
 WTTX was dealt another blow when WSKG launched full-time satellite WSKA on the channel 30 allotment, forcing Clear Channel to shut down the low-power station; it never moved to another channel, and instead its programming became a subchannel of WETM-TV, known as "WETM2".
 It aired coverage of local high school sports, Elmira Jackals hockey, and New York Yankees baseball.
 The channel started airing Antenna TV programming in 2020.

 The subchannel became an owned-and-operated station of The CW Plus at 6 a.m. on September 1, 2025.
 Antenna TV was shifted to 18.3, replacing Laff.